-Root canal treatment is made necessary when a cavity is allowed, through neglect, to reach all the way to this pulp.
+Root canal treatment is made necessary when a cavity is allowed, through neglect, to reach all the way to the pulp.
 (Regular cleanings and checkups prevent and detect problems early.)
 Sometimes, deep restorations or trauma to a tooth may cause the nerve to be damaged to the point it needs root canal therapy.
 Once this occurs the pulp becomes infected and can extend through the root tip and begin to eat away at the surrounding bone (this is abscess).

 By the time the pulp is infected, it must be treated and cannot heal on its own.
 It can even weaken the entire immune system.
 This is dangerous, not to mention very painful.
 Symptoms that the pulp has become infected may include sensitivity to hot/cold or sweets, painful swelling, pain to biting or pressure, and a bad taste or odor in the mouth.